-Listen up and I’ll tell you all about it but first let’s look at the two types of whole of life insurance you may already have heard of.
+Listen up, and I’ll tell you all about it but first, let’s look at the two types of whole of life insurance you may have already heard of.

 Here’s how they work